 3. Software development teams working mainly on new development (early stage start-ups, outsourcing companies and a few other lucky guys)

-Initially we wanted to cover all three scenarios in a single article, but that would turn into a whole book, so we’ll only tackle the most common scenario – software development teams that work on new features as well as support issues.
+Initially, we wanted to cover all three scenarios in a single article, but that would turn into a whole book, so we’ll only tackle the most common scenario – software development teams that work on new features as well as support issues.

-We started with three columns four years back and look what we’ve got now.
+We started with three columns six years back and look what we’ve got now.
 It’s a real Kanvolution (the evolution of a Kanban board, a term that we’ve created).
 Now let’s get the columns and swimlanes explained:

 Columns from left to right: